-Based on annual surveys conducted by the Baldrige Panel of Judges, Baldrige Award applicants—including those who have received the Award—note the following benefits:
+Based on annual surveys conducted by the Judges Panel of the MBNQA, Baldrige Award applicants have noted the following benefits:

-- Accelerated improvement efforts: The application process is an effective tool in itself.
-It accelerates and goes beyond internal self-assessments by bringing a rigorous, objective, external viewpoint to the organization's internal improvement process.
+- Accelerated improvement efforts: The application process itself accelerates and goes beyond internal self-assessments by bringing a rigorous, objective, external viewpoint to the organization's internal improvement process.

 - Energized employees: Pursuing a common goal motivates employees, resulting in energized improvement efforts.